xC0dex/APIWeaver/README.md

 3. **Configure your application**

-Add the following lines to your `Program.cs` file to set up the Swagger UI:
+AAdd the following to your `Program.cs`:

 ```csharp
 builder.Services.AddOpenApiDocument();